facebook/react/docs/docs/tutorial.md

 });
 ```

-This is a special API that intentionally makes it difficult to insert raw HTML, but for marked we'll take advantage of this backdoor.
+This is a special API that intentionally makes it difficult to insert raw HTML, but for remarkable we'll take advantage of this backdoor.

-**Remember:** by using this feature you're relying on marked to be secure.
-In this case, we pass `sanitize: true` which tells marked to escape any HTML markup in the source instead of passing it through unchanged.
+**Remember:** by using this feature you're relying on remarkable to be secure.
+In this case, remarkable automatically strips HTML markup and insecure links from the output.

 ### Hook up the data model